• Free shipping on all orders

 Fruits and Vegetables

 Your cat might not be able to eat as many fruits and veggies as your dog can, but they can enjoy the occasional bite of certain fruits, berries, and vegetables.
-Moderation is key to avoid causing digestive issues.
+Moderation is key to avoiding digestive issues.
+Do note that these aren’t overly recommended for cats (despite being safe)

 A few options that you can give your cat include: